Sagelt/beyond/index.md

     happened.
 -   Notes, indicated with a dash -, are ideas or observations that come up during the game.
--   Opportunities, indicated with a forward point \>, are unresolved threads that may lead to new goals, adversaries, and threats.
+-   Futures, indicated with a forward point \>, are unresolved threads that may lead to new goals, adversaries, and threats.

+During each session take notes as they happen.
+Don't worry about capturing everything or writing in a way that will make sense to anyone else.
+These are your notes to help you plan for the future.

+Between sessions review your log from the previous session.
+Look for:

+-   Things that benefit forces in play
+    -   Add new resources to those forces to reflect them
+-   Things that might drive a force to action
+    -   Add new plots for those actions
+-   Things that present opportunities to forces or player characters
+    -   For opportunities for the player characters, add them as opportunities on the force they would impact
+    -   For opportunities for forces, add plots to exploit them
+-   Important, useful, or dangerous locations the players might want to explore
+    -   Add these as adventure locations

 # The World